aerospike/aerospike-client-python/test/standalone/README.md

 Reason for test: The client in `new_tests` does not expect a cluster name.
 Also, the cluster name can change depending on the server configuration.

+Reason for `test_timeout_delay.py`: latency must be introduced between the client and server